"I have great respect for Native people who change their lives by moving to DC to work. I know the hardships of leaving family to go East."

 In the Fall/ Spring semesters, students are enrolled in two AU classes: a 6-credit internship class and a 3-credit elective.
 Students can learn more about elective offerings from the AU schedule of classes.

 Special courses are designed for WINS program students in the summer.
-WINS enrollment ranges from 60-85 students.
+WINS summer enrollment ranges from 50-85 students.

-In the summer, students are enrolled in two classes: a 3-credit internship class and a 3-credit American Indian/ Alaska Native federal policy topics class have included:
+In the summer, students are enrolled in two classes: a 3-credit internship class and a 3-credit American Indian/ Alaska Native federal policy class.
+Topics have included:

 - Government policies during the early contact period